 The Egyptians believed Topaz would protect them from harm because it was colored by the sun god Ra's golden arms.
 The Romans believed a similar theory and associated Topaz with their sun god, Jupiter.

-Topaz has also been biblically referenced as one of the gemstones used to make the 'Breastplate of Judgment' worn by Aaron.
+gemstones used to make the 'Breastplate of Judgment' worn by Aaron.

 Topaz is said to increase the wearer’s intelligence, creativity and wisdom, and can enhance one's spiritual potential.
 It is also known to aid in meditation and in the divine manifestation of desired objects.